 Soon after, she handed us over to Becky (real name, Vicky) who, despite also being pleasant enough, seemed equally unsure about us.
-Becky appeared to be the rough-and-ready outdoor type, who I have no doubt could have snapped me like a twig if she wanted to, and she clearly formed the immediate impression that the ‘competition winners’ were not well suited to life on a farm, and would have been far happier staying somewhere like, well, Disneyland.
+Becky appeared to be the rough-and-ready outdoor type, who I have no doubt could have snapped me like a twig had she wanted to, and she clearly formed the immediate impression that the ‘competition winners’ were not well suited to life on a farm, and would have been far happier staying somewhere like, well, Disneyland.
 Naturally, I took offence to this assumption.

-“Now look here, Becky (real name Vicky), don’t assume just because we have in-car DVD players for the boys, and I’m wearing my nice trainers, we are snobby city-folk who are unaccustomed to camping and nature.
+“Look here, Becky (real name Vicky), don’t assume just because we have in-car DVD players for the boys, and I’m wearing my nice trainers, we are snobby town-folk who are unaccustomed to camping and nature.
 I’ll have you know I spent an entire night in a tent with my eldest son last year, and whilst it may very well have been on his school field, five minutes from home, we still embraced the great outdoors.
-So, I’d appreciate it if you would refrain from jumping to the conclusion that we are not camping types before you know anything about us.
+So, I’d appreciate it if you would refrain from jumping to the conclusion that we are not camping types before you know a single thing about us.
 Now, if you could just show me where I can charge my phone, and let me have the wi-fi password, I shall be on my way.”

 Of course, I didn’t actually say any of that (you read the part about her snapping me like a twig, right?), and we all simply exchanged awkward pleasantries before she showed us to our canvas lodge for the next three nights.

-Initial impressions of the outside of the lodge were, well, disappointment mixed with terror (you need to understand that we were deep into the woods, where no one would hear our screams, and were about the spend three nights in what looked like a large abandoned tent some boy scouts last camped in thirty years ago, yet their bodies were never found).
+Initial impressions of the outside of the lodge were, well, disappointment mixed with terror (you need to understand that we were deep into the woods, where no one would hear our screams, and about the spend three nights in what looked like a large abandoned tent some boy scouts last camped in thirty years ago, yet their bodies were never found).